a-zmuth/time-consensus-webapp/README.md

 *   **Start Simulation:** Begins the simulation process.
 The controls will be disabled while a simulation is running.
 *   **Reset Simulation:** Stops the current simulation and resets all parameters and visuals to their default state.
 This button is only active when a simulation is running or has completed.

-### Visualization Area
+### Visualisation Area

 This area shows the simulation as it unfolds in real-time.

 *   **External World:** The ground truth text is displayed at the top for reference.
 *   **Agents:** Each agent is represented by a card.
-The card's color and content will change as it moves through the simulation stages:
+The card's colour and content will change as it moves through the simulation stages:
     *   **Red Tint (Scrambled):** The agent's initial, scrambled memory.
     *   **Yellow Tint (Verified):** The agent has compared its memory to the external world and calculated a similarity score.
     *   **Green Tint (Consensus):** The simulation has ended, and this agent is part of the final consensus group.
 The "Consensus Leader" is the agent whose memory was chosen as the most accurate.